 Bottom line for most nurses: Case management relieves the physical demands and shift work.
 It trades one type of emotional strain for another.
 Pay is comparable.
 Clinical skills fade.
 If your primary reason for leaving bedside is physical exhaustion or schedule, case management is a reasonable trade.
 If you’re leaving because you don’t like working with patients, case management won’t fix that.

-What case managers actually do all day
+What case managers do all day

 Most nurses imagine case management as following patients through a care continuum, helping them navigate systems, and ensuring continuity.
 That exists – but it’s often buried under a different daily reality.